-The Council will seek to secure the development of the site in accordance with the existing permission The site should be developed in accordance with the broad parameters of the approved scheme, subject to site-specific constraints (Ref: 38058/APP/2013/1756).
+The site should be developed in accordance with the broad parameters of the approved scheme, subject to site-specific constraints (Ref: 38058/APP/2013/1756).

-The Council will seek to secure the development of the site in accordance with the existing permission permission.
 The site should be developed in accordance with the broad parameters of the approved scheme, subject to site-specific constraints (Ref: 3678/APP/2013/3637).